hasanheroglu/kubernetes-course/part-1/todo-app/README.md

 ## Updates

+### Exercise 1.04
-- For exercise 1.04, the app version is updated to 0.2.0, and the docker image is created accordingly.
+For exercise 1.04, the app version is updated to 0.2.0, and the docker image is created accordingly.
 A [deployment file](manifests/deployment.yaml) has been added.
 The deployment file can be applied by running the command `kubectl apply -f manifests/deployment.yaml`.

+### Exercise 1.05
-- For exercise 1.05, the app version is updated to 0.3.0, and the app now returns a html page on GET request to the route `/`.
+For exercise 1.05, the app version is updated to 0.3.0, and the app now returns a html page on GET request to the route `/`.
 Running the command `kubectl port-forward <pod_name> 3003:3333` would forward the pod's port 3333 to `localhost:3003`.

+### Exercise 1.06
+For exercise 1.06, the app version is updated to 0.4.0, and [service.yaml](./manifests/service.yaml) has been added. k3d cluster maps agent 0's port `:30081` to localhost:8083 and NodePort maps container's `:3333` to node's `:30081`.